ebm-uk/dialogflow-cx_agent-to-csv/README.md

 ## About

-This script converts a DialogFlow CX agent into a CSV file.
+This script converts an export of a DialogFlow CX agent into a CSV file.

 It extracts all intents, training phrases, and responses from the DialogFlow CX agent.
 However, conditional responses are not supported.